pods-framework/pods-code-library/tutorial/pre-post-save-hooks/the-pieces-array.md

 </script>
 Each of the pre_save filters and post_save actions has a parameter `$pieces`, which is an array contains the values being saved as well as additional information about the Pod.
 In this article, I will walk you though the contents of this array, key by key.

-Keep in mind that when using pre_save filters, in order for any saving to happen, `$peices` must be returned.
+Keep in mind that when using pre_save filters, in order for any saving to happen, `$pieces` must be returned.
 If not saving will be prevented.
-This is something you may choose to do intentionlly.
+This is something you may choose to do intentionally.

 ## `$pieces[ 'fields' ]`